Estimated reading time: 22 minutes

 Ketchikan & Tongass National Forest

 Known as Alaska’s “First City” for being the initial stop for many northbound travelers, Ketchikan is famous for its rich indigenous culture and the world’s largest collection of standing totem poles.
-Strolling along Creek Street, the town’s historic boardwalk, visitors find colorful wooden buildings that once served as a bustling red-light district during the Gold Rush era.
+Strolling along Creek Street, the town’s historic boardwalk, visitors find colorful wooden buildings that once served as a lively red-light district during the Gold Rush era.

 Valdez: Switzerland of Alaska